ava-ly/ds-projects/README.md

 - Perform a comprehensive exploratory data analysis (EDA) on the "Most Streamed Spotify Songs 2024" dataset to uncover trends, patterns, and relationships in modern music success.
 - Apply unsupervised clustering techniques to identify distinct "success profiles" of hit songs based on their performance across various streaming and social media platforms.

-## 5. A Data-Driven Analysis of YouTube Trends and Sentiment in USA | Ongoing
+## 5. Comprehensive Analysis of YouTube Trends and Sentiment | Ongoing

 Project Goals:
 - Characterize Trending Videos through Exploratory Data Analysis (EDA).